Ayesha-Bashir/Ayesha-Bashir/README.md

 <p align="center">
-  <h1>Hi there 👋 I am Ayesha Bashir</h1>
+  <h1>                             Hi there 👋 I am Ayesha Bashir</h1>
-  <h2>I'm a Developer & Computer Scientist</h2>
+  <h2>                          I'm a Developer & Computer Scientist</h2>
 </p>

 ---

 _🙋‍♀️ About Me_

 - 🥋 I'm a very passionate programming and problem-solving enthusiast.
 I'm always ready to learn new things with effective ideas.
-Hardcore DSA enthusiast ❤️
 - 👨‍💻 Love to learn new technologies and explore new areas
 - 👁‍🗨 Open Source Contributor
 - 🚀 Passionate about crafting efficient code